Home > How to Apply for a Visa for the Netherlands (2026)

-Whether or not you need a Dutch visa depends on your nationality and the purpose of your visit.
-For many travelers, especially those from countries within the EU or Schengen zone, a visa is not necessary.
+Whether or not you need a Dutch visa mainly depends on your nationality and how long you're planning to stay.
+For many travelers, especially those from EU/Schengen countries, a visa isn't required.

-If you’re not from a visa-exempt country, you will need a visa to enter the Netherlands.
+If you’re not a citizen of a visa-exempt country, you need a visa to enter the Netherlands.
 (This includes China, South Africa, India, and others).
+Whether your trip is 1 day or 100, you'll need to apply for a visa.
+Trips less than 90 days require a Schengen visa.

 The process typically goes as follows:

-Starting August 4th, 2025, visa application centers will only accept digital visa application forms for the Netherlands.
+Note: As of August 4th, 2025, visa application centers only accept digital visa application forms for the Netherlands.

 Instead of filling out the application form by hand, you will have to do so digitally.
 You'll need to create an account here.

-In fact, they are constantly changing and differ depending on the nationality of the applicant, which visa they’re applying for, seasonality, and more.
+Second, they are constantly changing and differ depending on several different factors, like the nationality of the applicant, the visa they’re applying for, seasonality, and more.

 No, if you hold a valid Netherlands visa, you will not need to apply for ETIAS.
 Additionally, if you are a citizen of a Schengen country, you also do not need ETIAS to visit the Netherlands.